linux-system-roles/linux-system-roles.github.io/contribute.md

 - [citest] - Trigger a re-test for all machines.
 - [citest bad] - Trigger a re-test for all machines with an error or failure status.
 - [citest pending] - Trigger a re-test for all machines with a pending status.
-- [citest commit:<sha1\>] - Whitelist a commit to be tested if the submitter is not trusted.
+- [citest commit:<sha1\>] - specify a commit to be tested if the submitter is not trusted.

 ## Blog Post Contribution